owensgl/biol525D/Topic_2/readme.md

-# Topic 2: Introduction to commandline and R
+# Topic 2: Introduction to unix command line and R